sscheele/ros2-example/src/motion_controller/README.md

 # Motion Controller

-A ROS2 C++ node that implements a simple PID controller with pose command muxing for robot motion control.
+A ROS2 C++ node that implements a simple motion controller with pose command muxing for robot motion control.

 ## Overview